 - Sour cream

 - Queso Fresco

 - fresh lime

 - Heat the olive oil in a large skillet.
 Generously season the beef with salt and pepper.
 Add it to the skillet and sear it so it is brown on all sides.
-Add it into the base of your crock pot.
+Add it to the base of your crock-pot.
 If the meat is too big for the bottom of the crock, you may choose to cut it into 3-5 pieces before you sear it.